nxp-auto-goldvip/gvip/xen/README.rst

 Using the DomUs
 ---------------

-XEN provides several commands via the xl tool stack which can be used to spawn/restart/shutdown unprivileged domains.
+Xen provides several commands via the xl tool stack which can be used to spawn/restart/shutdown unprivileged domains.
 Several commands can be used from the Domain-0 command line:

     ``- xl list``: lists all the active domains running in the system.